 Unfortunately, it’s also one of the most-visited sites in the whole of South America, as thousands of tourists flock here every day in peak season.
 To make the most of your experience, use our guide to time your visit carefully, in order to get the best weather and avoid the crowds.

-Timing Your Visit: Beat the Weather
+Timing Your Visit to Peru to Beat the Weather

 If you want to plan your Machu Picchu trip to perfection, it’s important to understand Peruvian weather.
 This diverse country has a very varied climate, ranging from tropical rainforest to cool, high-altitude mountains.
 Machu Picchu is in the mountains, but remains close to the rainforest, so the vegetation is thick and lush, and you should expect to see a little rain at any time during the year.